 First grabbing attention with the infectious alt-rock of debut single 'In The Dark', Brash Isaac has continued to make waves in the Irish music scene & beyond.
 The band has lit up stages around Ireland, including iconic venues like The Empire Music Hall, Whelans & The Limelight.

-2017 saw Andrew bring his music to a wider stage, solo touring extensively around the UK & mainland Europe in September & November, not forgetting a quick jaunt stateside for a Sofar Sounds NYC show in the iconic Greenwich Village area in March.
+In 2017 Andrew brought his music to a wider stage, solo touring extensively around the UK & mainland Europe in September & November, not forgetting a quick jaunt stateside for a Sofar Sounds NYC show in the iconic Greenwich Village area in March.
+2018 has seen the band playing local festivals & gigs, honing their sound, whilst working hard on the creation of their debut album.

 Andrew Cameron plays guitar (to the best of his ability) & sings.